• MyOxy

 After the you and the actor are finished running the scene, tell the actor the shooting dates you are planning.
 Ask if they have conflicts or anything other questions.

-Thank them for their time, and tell them when you will be in touch.
+Thank them for their time, and tell them the time frame in which you will be making decisions.

 After the Auditions